aventuro Back to map A

 Kyushu National Museum is the highest-rated place to visit in Ōnojō right now.

-The largest category is historical places, with 144 places to explore.
+The largest category is parks, with 206 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.